aws-samples/amazon-sagemaker-secure-mlops/README.md

 }
 ```

-S3 VPC endpoint policy allows access only to the specified S3 project buckets, SageMaker-owned S3 bucket and S3 objects which are used for product provisioning.
+S3 VPC endpoint policy allows access only to the specified S3 project buckets with data, models and CI/CD pipeline artifacts, SageMaker-owned S3 bucket and S3 objects which are used for product provisioning.

 #### Detective
 _Not implemented in this version_